 1L119 Nebo SVU Mobile 3-Dimensional Surveillance Radar

-Nebo SVU VHF AESA Analysis [Click for more ...]
+Nebo SVU VHF AESA Technical Report [Click for more ...]

 The fully digital Nebo SVU is a solid state VHF band surveillance radar intended for the detection of airborne and ballistic targets.
 These include tactical and bomber aircraft, and low altitude and stealth aircraft targets.
 Capabilities include an integrated IFF array and the ability to track airborne noise jammers.
 Key features include: